indianajson/cloudfish/README.md

 <h1 align="center">Cloudfish<br>
   <sup><sub>FIND SUBDOMAINS USING CLOUDFLARE</sub></sup><br></h1>

-This tool finds subdomains using Cloudflare's DNS scanner.
-That's it.
+This tool performs subdomain enumeration on a given domain using Cloudflare's DNS scanner. *That's it.*

-When run it will automatically create a Cloudflare zone for a given domain, scan for DNS records, save any records found, and delete the zone.
+Written in Python and designed for penetration testers and bounty hunters, this script will (1) create a Cloudflare zone for a given domain, (2) scan for DNS records, (3) save any records found, and (4) delete the zone.
 The script is quiet by default (outputting only a tab delimited list of DNS records).
 If you want to see what's going on add the `--verbose` flag to your command.
 The request is totally passive since Cloudflare runs the test on their end. <br><br>

 ```sh
 indy@mac > ./cloudfish.py -k de567yuhgfr567yhg -e indy@example.com -a 3456ygfe3456ygf -d yahoo.com --verbose